PratikshaSB/PratikshaSB/README.md

 📊 Skilled in Python for Data Analysis (NumPy, Pandas, Matplotlib, Seaborn).

-🌐 Passionate about building web apps using Django.
+🌐 Passionate about building interactive Reports and Dashboards .

 ✨ Dedicated to simplifying complex concepts and sharing knowledge.